LBC-LNBio/KVFinder-web/docs/_sources/index.rst.txt

 KVFinder-web overview
 #####################

-KVFinder-web :cite:`kvfinder-web` is an open-source web-based application of `parKVFinder`_ software for cavity detection and spatial characterization of any type of biomolecular structure.
+KVFinder-web :cite:p:`kvfinder-web` is an open-source web-based application of `parKVFinder`_ software for cavity detection and spatial characterization of any type of biomolecular structure.

 We provide a publicly available KVFinder-web service at https://kvfinder-web.cnpem.br.